Jalen Brunson Player Props: Knicks vs. Celtics

 Jalen Brunson Insights vs. the Celtics

-- This season, Jalen Brunson has made 8.5 shots per game, which adds up to 19.1% of his team's total makes.

-- He's knocked down 1.9 threes per game, or 14.4% of his team's makes from beyond the arc this season.

-- Brunson's opponents, the Celtics, have a middling offensive tempo, ranking 19th in the NBA with 101.8 possessions per game, while his Knicks rank 15th in possessions per game with 100.9.
+- Brunson's opponents, the Celtics, have a neutral offensive tempo, averaging 101.7 possessions per game, while his Knicks average 100.9 per game, which ranks 13th among NBA teams.

-- On defense, the Celtics have conceded 112.1 points per contest, which is seventh-best in the NBA.
+- The Celtics are the eighth-best defensive squad in the NBA, conceding 112.1 points per contest.

-- On the glass, the Celtics have allowed 43.5 rebounds per contest, which puts them 16th in the league.
+- Giving up 43.4 rebounds per game, the Celtics are the 15th-ranked team in the league.

-- Allowing 23 assists per game, the Celtics are the fourth-ranked squad in the league.
+- The Celtics allow 22.9 assists per contest, second-ranked in the league.

-- Looking at 3-pointers, the Celtics have given up 11.7 makes per game, eighth in the league.
+- The Celtics concede 11.7 made 3-pointers per game, eighth-ranked in the NBA.

 Jalen Brunson vs. the Celtics